park-peter/brickbyte/README.md

 - **Run entirely in Databricks** — No separate infrastructure needed
 - **Support incremental syncs** — Only pull new data with state management
 - **Land data in Unity Catalog** — Write directly to your Databricks tables
+- **Auto-authenticate** — Uses Databricks SDK to connect to current workspace automatically

 ## How It Works